Winlock School District Levy - April 22, 2025

 Even with some recent investments, the state of Washington does not fully fund public K-12 education.
 EP&O levy funds make up 13% of Winlock School District’s operating budget and fill the gap between the funding provided by the state and the actual costs of educating students.

+For the average owner of a $400,000 home in Winlock, the proposed levy would cost no more per month compared to 2025.
 We’re listening to our community: The rate at $1.12 per $1,000 of assessed value is well below the maximum rate of $2.50 set by the state.